From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 • Not a “guru” making promises I can’t back up

-• Not a marketer selling courses about things I don’t understand
+• Not a marketer selling training about things I don’t understand

 I’m a practitioner who wants to share what I know.